---

 "@type": "Answer",

-"text": "**AI Search Optimization focuses on machine extractability and token efficiency rather than traditional signals like backlinks and keyword density.** While SEO evaluates page authority to surface a URL, AI optimization ensures a model can synthesize and cite specific facts from the content during Retrieval-Augmented Generation (RAG)."
+"text": "**AI Search Optimization (GEO) focuses on machine extractability and token efficiency, whereas traditional SEO focuses on keyword density and backlink profiles to rank a URL.** While SEO aims to surface a link for a human to click, GEO ensures that an AI model can synthesize and cite specific facts from the content to compose its own answer."

 }